torvalds/linux/Documentation/staging/xz.rst

 ..
 SPDX-License-Identifier: 0BSD

 ============================
-XZ data compression in Linux
+XZ data compression in GNU/Linux
 ============================

 Introduction
 ============

 XZ is a general purpose data compression format with high compression ratio.
-The XZ decompressor in Linux is called XZ Embedded.
+The XZ decompressor in GNU/Linux is called XZ Embedded.
 It supports the LZMA2 filter and optionally also Branch/Call/Jump (BCJ) filters for executable code.
 CRC32 is supported for integrity checking.

-See the `XZ Embedded`_ home page for the latest version which includes a few optional extra features that aren't required in the Linux kernel and information about using the code outside the Linux kernel.
+See the `XZ Embedded`_ home page for the latest version which includes a few optional extra features that aren't required in the GNU/Linux kernel and information about using the code outside the GNU/Linux kernel.

 For userspace, `XZ Utils`_ provide a zlib-like compression library and a gzip-like command line tool.